US warns Nevada governor about in-person worship limits

 That phased-in reopening restricts the size of in-person worship services, while allowing restaurants and other secular establishments to reopen with less stringent occupancy restrictions, the federal official said.

+The governor planned to hold a news conference later Tuesday to update his plans for reopening, but canceled after learning that he visited a work place last week where an employee who was not in the building at the time later tested positive for the virus.

+Sisolak has shown no symptoms of COVID-19 but said he was canceling “out of an abundance of caution” and would release a recorded video message with his reopening plans Tuesday night instead.
+He said he planned to take a test for the virus Wednesday morning.

-One of the nearly 200 churches that asked Sisolak in a May 14 letter to lift the ban on in-person worship services filed a lawsuit in federal court in Reno last Friday seeking a restraining order prohibiting the state from enforcing the ban.
+Last week, one of the nearly 200 churches that asked Sisolak in a May 14 letter to lift the ban on in-person worship services filed a lawsuit in federal court seeking a restraining order prohibiting the state from enforcing the ban.

 Lawyers for Calvary Chapel Dayton Valley in rural Lyon County east of Reno said the Christian church has patiently waited more than two months for Sisolak to restore its First Amendment freedoms.

-Note: This story has been corrected to say the governor was expected to speak later Tuesday, not Monday.